-A sense of control in your environment is critical to all birthing mothers but it is especially important to loss families.
+A sense of control in your environment is critical to all birthing mothers but it is especially important to lose families.
 By choosing your birth environment and provider carefully you can choose to minimize or eliminate potential conflicts and misunderstandings as you work towards a safe and healthy delivery.

 Some suggested questions to ask:

 At what point should I expect to arrive when in labor?